rynn-arriola/Mobile-Project/README.md

 On android studio, click File, Open, then open the location of the project.

 ## What areas of the app did you focus on?
-I focus on what Architecture I should the project, on the project structure I use MVVM that uses dagger/hilt.
+I focus on what Architecture I should use on the project, on the project structure I use MVVM that uses dagger/hilt.

 ## What was the reason for your focus?
 What problems were you trying to solve?
 The reason for that is using dependency injection such as dagger/hilt, it will make the app more easy to unit test.